 I’ve struggled with anxiety without all the stressful events of 2020, and it’s been a lifelong journey to trust God in the midst of uncertainty.

 I’ve learned to wear a public face that masks my inner turmoil.
 But the knot of worry in my stomach rarely goes away.
 It sometimes grows to aches or even pangs that have no physical diagnosis.

 And sleepless nights, when my eyelids quiver and my body tingles with stress as I fight for rest.

 It drives my wife crazy sometimes, though in our older age she has come to peace with it.
 And I have too in a way.
 All the little things I’ve learned to do, including help from doctors and therapists, and perhaps most importantly, pastors, help me cope.

 This wise counsel has helped protect others from my pervasive inner struggle.

 Our kids have a radar that detects anxiety

 When I am anxious, my kids are the first to know.
 Even when they were little.
-They recognized, without having words to describe it, the little twitch in my lip, the slight quiver in my voice, even my quicker pace as I moved about the house.
+They recognized, without having words to describe it, the little twitch in my lip, the slight quiver in my voice, and even my quicker pace as I moved about the house.
 My kids are sometimes more aware of my anxiety than I am.

 There is a radar that exists between parents and children, that senses even the slightest anomaly.
 When the radar picks up anxiety, the anxiety spreads.

-These days the coping feels harder.
+These days coping feels harder.
 There seems to be more than usual reason to worry.
 The protests and unrest.
 The global pandemic.
 The politics.